vsouza/awesome-ios/.github/CONTRIBUTING.md

 - If project is a Swift Extension, add :large_orange_diamond:[e] in the end of description.
 - If project has been made for Apple Watch, add ⌚ in the end of description.

+#### Deleting

+Typical reasons for deleting project:

+- No updates / no longer works
+- Deprecated
+- Lacks license

 #### Projects are ineligible if:
 - Doesn't have commit for more than two years.
 - Doesn't support iOS 9 or later.